 Sebaceous filaments on the nose can sometimes draw extra attention, mainly because our noses typically have larger pores and more active oil glands.
 This makes sebaceous filaments more visible, appearing as small, gray or yellowish dots in the pores.

 While it can be tempting to start squeezing at your nose to get rid of them, you’ll have to resist.
-Overdoing it with extractions or harsh treatments can do more harm than good, potentially irritating or damaging the skin on your nose or causing broken capillaries.
+Overdoing it with extractions or harsh treatments can do more harm than good, potentially irritating or damaging the skin on your nose or causing broken capillaries which can only be removed by professional treatment.
 These filaments are there for a reason, and if you did remove them, they will just quickly refill.

 Aztec Secret Natural Calcium Bentonite Clay Deep Pore Cleansing Mask